 From 2006 to 2012 aviation related improvements have been made as funds were available.
 Implementation of detailed plans, conforming to "The Planning Goals" described earlier were elusive because of (1) lack of funding; and (2) the lack of public water and sanitary sewage.
 This literally prevented the building of facilities such as roadways, hangars and an airport infrastructure.

 With almost 10 years of non-accomplishment in the areas of infrastructure, the ZAA took two actions: (1) the capital costs of replacing and expanding hangar capacity would be done through the use of private capital; and (2) the issues dealing with public water and sanitary sewers were taken to state and federal courts ... with favorable decisions for the airport.

-At the current time new roads, sewer and water lines, stormwater facilities and hangars have been built and additions are under constructed.
+At the current time new roads, sewer and water lines, storm water facilities and hangars have been built and additions are under constructed.

 The picture below is an "artist's sketch" of a built-out version of the Zelienople Airport.

 The picture below focuses on the airpark and commercial areas of the airport expansion.